Ngulefac/Ngulefac/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: [Email](mailto:ngulefacfolefac@gmail.com)
 - 😄 Pronouns: Sr/Mr
-- ⚡ Fun fact: My perfect day would start with prayers and coding and end with coding & prayers
+- ⚡ Fun fact: <i> My perfect day would start with prayers and coding and end with coding & prayers </i>

 </b>
 <hr>